BlackRock calls for U.S. stock market reforms

-NEW YORK, Sept 15 (Reuters) - BlackRock Inc, the world’s largest asset manager, has asked regulators to force exchanges to lower their access fees and require greater transparency of broker dealer-run trading venues known as “dark pools.”
+NEW YORK (Reuters) - BlackRock Inc, the world’s largest asset manager, has asked regulators to force exchanges to lower their access fees and require greater transparency of broker dealer-run trading venues known as “dark pools.”

 The New York-based company outlined a set of proposals aimed at boosting public confidence in the equity markets in a letter on its website to the U.S. Securities and Exchange Commission dated Sept.
 12. It said that while the market is “not broken or in need of large scale change,” improving current rules would help promote fairness, order and efficiency.